bleargh45/CSS-Minifier-XS/README.md

 # HOW IT WORKS

-`CSS::Minifier::XS` minifies the CSS by removing un-necessary whitespace from CSS documents.
+`CSS::Minifier::XS` minifies the CSS by removing unnecessary whitespace from CSS documents.
 Comment blocks are also removed, _except_ when (a) they contain the word "copyright" in them, or (b) they're needed to implement the "Mac/IE Comment Hack".